Juventus reach agreement to re-sign Kean from Everton

 Juventus needed to add more goal threat to their side after seeing Ronaldo leave the club for Manchester United and see Kean as a good addition.

-It is understood that the deal will be an initial two-year loan with an obligation to buy in 2023 should certain conditions be met.
+It is understood that the deal will be an initial two-year loan with an obligation to buy for $20 million (£17m/24m) in 2023 should certain conditions be met.

 Kean enjoyed a fine season on loan at Paris Saint-Germain last term and, still just 21, should represent a good investment for the future.